Dog for flea advice

 What do I do if my dog has fleas?

-Other pets in the household, such as rabbits and cats will need treatment – but ask for your vet's advice about different species, as products effective in dogs may be toxic and dangerous to cats, and vice-versa.
-But some of the same products can be used.
+Other pets in the household (such as rabbits and cats) will also need treatment.
+Ask for your vet's advice about different species, as products effective in dogs may be toxic and dangerous to cats, and vice-versa.

 Spot on dog flea treatment

-Flea medication administered in tablet form is also a good option, if you find it difficult to give your pet a spot on treatment.
+Flea medication administered in tablet form is also a good option, if you find it difficult to give your pet a spot on treatment or if they swim or are bathed often.
 It works by preventing the development of eggs into fleas, eliminating new generations all together.

 Dog flea treatment combs